scaudle/PubnubChatEngine-WatsonLangTrans/setup-backend.md

 ![PubNub](screenshots/pubnub-6.png)

 * Within the function, two modules are already created and running.
 These are required for Chat Engine functionality.
-We need to create one more module within this function to access Watson conversation service from within PubNub.
+We need to create one more module within this function to access Watson Langauge Translator service from within PubNub.
 Click on the '+CREATE' button which will pop-up a 'Create a New Function' dialog box.

 ![PubNub](screenshots/pubnub-7.png)